Disclaimer: This article should not be considered to be legal advice, and altHR is not liable for any actions taken based on this article.

 You’ll even be able to handle the more complex aspects of leave policies, such as the different entitlements for different groups of employees based on tenure with the company, marital status, levels, carry-forward balances, replacement leave policy, and even leave reports.
 There are even options for automatic carry-forward leave balances, or custom limits you can set.

-And of course, all of that works seamlessly with the other modules in the new normal, such as Highlights, Documents, Expense and Payroll Management.
+And of course, all of that works seamlessly with the other modules in the new normal, such as Highlights, Documents, and Expenses.

 HR professionals are often faced with daunting, often tedious tasks on a daily basis — tasks that have become even more difficult to handle in today’s fast-moving digital world.